12 Java Fundamentals | Methods in Java | By Dummy for Dummies

 Boss Monkey: Send data to assistant!
 Total Bananas: 5

-public static void assistant(int a, int b){ }
+public static void assistant(int a, int b) { }

-void It tells the method to do not return anything back.
+void → It tells the method to not return anything back.
 You can decide anything for it to return.
-Like when added the two numbers we printed it there, if we wanted we could have returned the total value, for that we needed to write int instead of void
+When we added the two numbers, we printed it there.
+If we wanted, we could have returned the total value, for that we needed to write int instead of void.
+So void means empty, do not return anything.

-{ } → This is where we will write all that code which belongs to that specific method.
+{ } → This is where we write all that code which belongs to that specific method.

 POINTS TO REMEMBER